Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 - and the finance team cannot tell what actually happened operationally.

-That is how channel profitability gets misread and poor process design survives longer than it should.
+That is how channel profitability gets misread and how poor process design survives longer than it should.

 ## 7. Customer Support and Exception Visibility